The Top 12 Soft Skills Employers Seek

 A Positive Attitude

 A positive attitude can do wonders in turning a department or company around.
-Having employees who possess a positive attitude can also be contagious; and for employers, it’s important for them to seek that kind of energy since it only takes a few negative people to bring down a department or even the organization as a whole.
+Having employees who possess a positive attitude can also be contagious; for employers, it’s important for them to have that energy in the workplace.
+It keeps people going when under stress, makes difficult work seem easier, and can make a work environment more enjoyable.

 A Strong Work Ethic

 In the past employees would often seek jobs that aligned with their desire to either work independently or work in a team environment.
-In today’s workforce, much of the work is often done in teams; but there is also a need for employees to work independently (sometimes as part of a team), but you will more than likely be part of a team working towards an objective.
+In today’s workforce, much of the work is done in teams; there is a need for employees to work independently (sometimes as part of a team), but you will more than likely be part of a team working towards an objective.